Thanks to Dave Rowntree for many of the player images after 1984.

 He soon signed a deal with League Two Portsmouth, having turned down interest from Championship and League One clubs.
 After a season at Fratton Park, he joined League One Crawley Town in July 2014 and racked up 79 appearances in two seasons, the second as captain.

-Having turned down the offer of a new contract with the West Sussex side, the 24-year-old completed a 'team' of new players to arrive at Home Park in the summer of 2016 - eleven new signings (ten fresh faces) in a little over three weeks as Derek Adams readied his Argyle squad for the season ahead.
+Having turned down the offer of a new contract with the West Sussex side, the 24-year-old completed a 'team' of new players to arrive at Home Park in the summer of 2016 - eleven new signings (ten fresh faces) in a little over three weeks as Derek Adams readied his Argyle squad for the League Two season ahead.

 At the end of his second season he was offered a new deal to extend his stay at Argyle, but a number of clubs expressed an interest, and at the start of June 2018 he confirmed on social media that he would be leaving Home Park, on the same day that Argyle signed former Rochdale centre-back Niall Canavan.
 Bradley was unveiled a week later at Luton Town, newly promoted from League Two and Argyle's rivals in League One for 2018-19.